tmp2tmp/eee/docs/README.md

 # Vane

-**---  An open multi-method library for C++14 ---
+**---  A multi-methods library for C++14 ---
      + including some meta-programming facilities**
 &nbsp;
 &nbsp;
 &nbsp;
 ### Abstract
-Vane implements open multi-methods in three ways
+Vane implements multi-methods in three ways
 dynamically dispatching mutiple arguments of
 - intact ordinary polymorphic classes
 - wrapper classes of polymorphic classes that have the same base
 - wrapper classes of arbitrary (including non-polymorphic or primitive) types

-//The 3rd way is not exactly of open multi-methods but of 'multi-functions'
+//The 3rd way is not exactly of multi-methods but of multi-functions
 , so being named 'vane::multi\_func'.
 None of them requires the existing class code to be modified.
 Vane is easy to use, requires no chaotic boilerplate devices to be put on the classes.